mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ## Optimal PMU Placement
-Next, PMUs need to be assigned to the power system shown in Figure 1.
-The placement is determined using an optimal PMU placement strategy that ensures observability with the minimal number of PMUs:
+Next, we assign PMUs to the power system using an optimal placement strategy that ensures observability with the minimum number of PMUs:
 ```@example pmuStateEstimation
 placement = pmuPlacement(monitoring, HiGHS.Optimizer; verbose = 1)
 nothing # hide
 ```

-This provides the bus configuration where PMUs should be installed:
+This gives the bus locations where PMUs should be installed:
 ```@repl pmuStateEstimation
 placement.bus
 nothing # hide
 ```

-PMUs installed at these buses will measure bus voltage phasors and all currents in branches connected to those buses.
-Specifically, current phasors will be measured in the following branches:
+PMUs installed at these buses measure bus voltage phasors and all currents in branches connected to those buses.
+The corresponding branch current phasors are:
 ```@repl pmuStateEstimation
 placement.from
 placement.to
 nothing # hide
 ```

-If users choose to generate phasor measurement values using optimal power flow or power flow analysis, the integers within bus and branch labels indicate positions in vectors where these values are stored.
+When phasor measurement values are generated from optimal power flow or power flow analysis, the integers in bus and branch labels indicate the vector positions where these values are stored.

-Hence, Figure 2 illustrates the phasor measurement configuration, which includes bus voltage and branch current phasor measurements.
+Figure 2 shows the resulting phasor measurement configuration, including bus voltage and branch current phasor measurements.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/examples/pmuStateEstimation/6bus_phasor.svg" width="340" class="my-svg"/>